-On February 11th, 2014 Hidden Pearl Café opened the doors to what had seemed to be a never-ending buildout.
-Keeping positive, the thought was that even though we were not 100 percent ready and February is not a busy month for most businesses, we opened.
-After all, every $20 made would be $20 less out of pocket.
-From the very first day we unlocked the door up until the day we closed at 1208 North Green Street we remained a very respectable shop and a business that always had patrons and high traffic.
+On February 11th, 2014, Hidden Pearl Café opened its doors to what had seemed to be a never-ending build out.
+Despite the fact we were not 100 percent ready, and February is not the busiest month for business, we opened.
+After all, every $20 made would be $20 less out of pocket for the ongoing expenses.
+From the very first day we unlocked the door, until the day we closed at 1208 North Green Street, we remained a business that was fortunate to have solid traffic and loyal customers.

-Along the way we changed the name from “café” to “coffee” to help our customers understand who we were and what we did.
-The real excitement occurred when we tapped into our community.
-We opened up our space afterhours to many wonderful patrons and groups.
-Hidden Pearl Coffee hosted monthly library readings, numerous McHenry Chamber of Commerce events, sold-out plays, notable comedians, poetry nights, informative events and even events to promote public awareness such as suicide prevention.
-We also hosted both Democratic and Republican meetings, televised debates to packed houses and also facilitated as a call center after hours for the 2016 Presidential Election.
+In 2015, we changed the name from “café” to “coffee” to help our customers better understand who we are and what we do.
+A subtle change in our business occurred when we tapped into our community.
+We began opening up the space after hours to many wonderful patrons and groups: to monthly library readings, numerous Chamber of Commerce meetings, sold-out plays, notable comedians, poetry nights, informative events, and even events to promote public awareness such as suicide prevention.
+We also hosted both Democratic and Republican meetings, we televised the presidential debates to packed houses.

 Businesses face many challenges.
 For us the struggle was immediate.
-We spent a good deal of money on renovating the space and the contractor that was hired had taken the payments and not paid the workers.
-Then, just four months after opening, the building we were leasing, went into foreclosure.
-Foreclosure signs went up on the building and many people thought we went out of business.
+We spent a good deal of money on renovating the space.
+Then, just four months after opening, the owners of building we were renting went into foreclosure.
+Signs went up on the building and many assumed that it was the business that went into foreclosure.
 We lost a lot of momentum.